conan-io/conan-io.github.io/_posts/2024-07-09-Introducing-vendoring-packages.markdown

 what "vendor" packages bring to the table and how they can benefit your workflow.

-## What is a "vendored package"?
+## What is a "vendoring package"?

 The "vendor" feature allows developers to distribute their software through Conan while keeping internal dependencies and recipes private.
 By enabling the vendor attribute in your Conan recipe, you can prevent Conan from downloading the recipes and binaries of your package's dependencies.
-This means you can encapsulate all necessary binaries and libraries within your package, ensuring that end-users have no access to your internal build details or private repositories.
+This means you can encapsulate all necessary binaries, libraries and other artifacts within your package, ensuring that end-users have no access to your internal package recipes, build details or private repositories.

 ## Key Benefits